hpsworldwide/pwc-reactive-pipelines/README.md

 ## Overview

-Well, Reactor 3 is awful, but you just want to write a pipeline like this :
+Well, Reactor 3 is awesome, but maybe you want to write a pipeline like this :

 ```java
     pipeline (